 - I want my brand to be seen more

 These goals are useful to have in mind, but “more” isn’t actually helpful when it comes to setting goals, creating a results-driven strategy, and meeting expectations.
 When these “more” goals come up in our kickoff meetings at the start of a project, we put our experience to work and translate them into quantifiable goals.
 This is incredibly important for every project.
 It keeps everyone on the same page (nothing is subjective), allows us to create an ambitious and realistic strategy, and the ability to create milestones and a timeline for reaching these goals.

-If you want to understand the metrics in reports you’ve received from us or your other social media consultants, then refer to our social media glossary.
-It will help bring some transparency and understanding to your social media efforts.
+If you want to understand the metrics in reports you’ve received from us or your other social media consultants, then refer to our social media glossary below.
+It will help bring some transparency and understanding of your social media efforts.
 We’ve broken them down into two different categories: social media and website.

 To skip ahead, feel free to click on any of these and jump right to the metric you want:

 “I want my brand to be seen by more people”